MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -MaxReceiveSize
-!!!
-Exchange Server 2010

-The MaxReceiveSize parameter specifies the maximum message size that can be received by recipients in the organization.
-The default value is 10 MB.
-When you enter a value, qualify the value with one of the following units:

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-Unqualified values are treated as kilobytes.
-The valid input range for this parameter is from 0 through 2097151 KB.
-If you enter a value of Unlimited, no limit is imposed on the message size that can be received by recipients in the organization.

-!!!
-Exchange Server 2013

-This parameter is available only in on-premises Exchange.

-The MaxReceiveSize parameter specifies the maximum message size that can be received by recipients in the organization.
-The default value is 10 MB.

-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-- TB (terabytes)

-Unqualified values are treated as bytes.

-The valid input range for this parameter is from 0 through 2097151 KB.
-If you enter a value of Unlimited, no limit is imposed on the message size that can be received by recipients in the organization.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The MaxReceiveSize parameter specifies the maximum message size that can be received by recipients in the organization.
 The default value is 10 MB.